-Middle East Studies offers an interdisciplinary program leading to a Master of Arts in International Studies (MAIS).
-Students take courses through the Jackson School of International Studies and other departments on campus.
-The course of studies provides a student with a thorough grounding in the modern Middle East and a view of how this region fits into the world community politically, historically, and economically.
-To achieve this understanding, students take courses in the social sciences, humanities, and a Middle Eastern language.
+The interdisciplinary M.A. program in Middle East Studies allows students take courses through the Jackson School of International Studies and other departments on campus.
+The course of studies provides a student with a thorough grounding in the modern Middle East and a view of how this region fits into the world community politically, historically and economically.
+To achieve this understanding, students take courses in the social sciences, humanities and a Middle Eastern language.

 The Middle East Studies program offers a variety of courses.
 Courses on the economic development of the Middle East and advanced reading seminars on the region are given in the Jackson School.
 The Department of Political Science offers general courses about the government and politics of the Middle East as well as more specific offerings on theories of revolution in the Middle East and North Africa, and the Arab-Israeli conflict.
 Faculty members in the Department of History also offer general courses on regional history and more specific courses on the expansion of Islam, the modern Middle East, and Ottoman history.

-- 20 credits on the modern Middle East, distributed across at least two disciplines in either the social sciences or the humanities.
+20 credits on the modern Middle East These credits must be distributed across at least two disciplines in either the social sciences or the humanities.

-- One approved Jackson School course, not necessarily focused on the Middle East.
+1 approved Jackson School course This course does not necessarily focus on the Middle East.

 2 courses in a discipline or profession The purpose of this requirement is to give you the opportunity to develop some expertise in the theory and methodology of a discipline or profession.
 This is useful for students planning to pursue a Ph.D. or completing a concurrent degree.
 These courses do not have to be on the Middle East.

 Capstone Research Project You must complete either a thesis (approximately 50 pages) or two papers (approximately 25 pages each) of near publishable quality under the guidance of your Masters Supervisory Committee.